freeCodeCamp/guide/pages/docs/certificates-guide/create-a-bootstrap-row/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Create a Bootstrap Row"
+title: "Create a Bootstrap Row"
+parent: "certificates-guide"
 ---

 Create a div element with the class row.